What is Catholic Charities CYO Camp?

 Where do I drop off/pick up my child and what time?

-CYO Camp will make all transportation arrangements to and from camp from bus pick up locations in San Francisco, San Mateo, San Rafael, and East Bay.
-Of course, all parents are welcome to drive their child to camp if they would like to view the grounds and get acquainted with the staff.
+CYO Camp will make all transportation arrangements to and from camp from bus pick up locations in Daly City, San Mateo, San Rafael, and Richmond.
+Of course all parents are welcome to drive their child to camp.

 How can I make sure CYO Camp knows everything they should about my camper?

-The best way is to thoroughly complete the CYO registration forms.
-The supplemental forms that will accompany your Parent Packet will provide us with additional information for our counselors, program staff and health office about each individual child.
-The parent packet will include an optional “Parent Letter to Counselor” form and “Camper Letter to Counselor” form , which gives us additional helpful tips from parents/guardians and will allow the camper to tell us their likes and expectations.
+The best way is to thoroughly complete all CYO Summer Camp forms.
+Optional forms include “Parent Letter to Counselor” and “Camper Letter to Counselor” which provide additional helpful tips from parents/guardians and allows the camper to tell us their likes and expectations.
 Our program revolves around every individual camper and the more we know, the better we can be at making your child’s camping experience the most positive it can be.

 Who do I call if we have an emergency and need to contact my child?